patrikhellberg/nc-frontend-challenge/README.md

 ### Persisting data

-The project is using the url query parameters to persist data between query parameters.
-I preferred using query parameters over localstorage or a cookie since it allows a link to a specific event to be shared using only the link.
+The project is using the url query parameters to persist data between reloads.
+I preferred using query parameters over localstorage or a cookie since it allows a link to a specific event to be shared easily.
 A general input component connected to the query parameters was created in order to handle this in a simple way.

 ### Fitting text to viewport width